-These and other characteristics have lead more than one scholar to believe that Vermeer had created the Girl with a Pearl Earring with the aid of camera obscura, a sort obfuscate sharp lines and reduce the range of lights and darks.
+These and other characteristics have led more than one scholar to believe that Vermeer had created the Girl with a Pearl Earring with the aid of camera obscura, a sort primitate photographic camera which obfuscates sharp lines and reduces the range of lights and darks.

 The yellow garment worn by the young girl is unique in Vermeer's oeuvre and is, from a technical point of view, probably one of the painter's most generalized renderings.
 The broad, vigorous brushstrokes suggest rather than define the heavy folds of what would appear to be a cape or a loose-fitting, rustic garment made of some course fabric.

 In 1950, P. T. A. Swillens suggestively accounted for the young girl's dress in the following manner: "The blue-yellow head covering of the portrait in The Hague and the yellow cape round the shoulders are not usual wear for those times.
 It is a special dress, which suits children and which children delight in, just because it is unusual and different and attractive in colour.
 Just with such a fancy-dress children betray that they are still childish."